gtoal/pitrex/README-LIBS.txt

 Consequences of, and need for, using those options may vary a lot depending on the Linux kernel version used.
-The Makefile is set for best compatibility with the current Raspberry Pi OS (when suitably pre-configured, as described on the piTrex Wiki).
+The Makefile is set for best compatibility with the current Raspberry Pi OS (when suitably pre-configured, as described on the PiTrex Wiki).

 SVGAlib-Vectrex
 ===============